 Academics

-Carroll offers a small, integrated learning atmosphere.
+This school offers a small, integrated learning atmosphere.
 The average class size is only 20 students, and over 90 percent of students are residents of Carroll County.
-The school is accredited by the Middle States Association to award associate degrees in many subjects, as well as certificates and letters of recognition.

 Degree-Seeking Students

-There are two major types of classes at Carroll: credit (degree-seeking) and non-credit.
+There are two major types of classes: credit (degree-seeking) and non-credit.
 Degree-seeking students have a choice of over 50 majors broken into eight academic clusters.
-The most popular majors at Carroll are General Studies, Business Administration, Nursing, Arts and Sciences, and Teacher Education.
+The most popular majors here are General Studies, Business Administration, Nursing, Arts and Sciences, and Teacher Education.

 Degree students are required to take a core set of general education classes across a multidisciplinary spectrum.
 These classes ensure that every student has at least a basic understanding of many subject areas and a strong foundation for their upper-level classes.
 They focus on the College’s Learning Goals, which include critical thinking, scientific reasoning, information and technology literacy, creativity, and global awareness.